aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-Gets and sets the max row number of shared formula.
+the max row number of shared formula.
 If the number is too large, the autofilter works very slow in MS Excel 2013.

 **Returns:**
 int